-SPECIAL STUDIES in CROSS-CULTURAL MINISTRY 1-3 Hours
+CCM 490, 491, 491, 493 SPECIAL STUDIES in CROSS-CULTURAL MINISTRY 1-3 Hours

-Guided research and investigation in an advanced area of study in cross-cultural ministry.
+Prerequisite: Instructor approval Guided research and investigation in an advanced area of study in cross-cultural ministry.

 CROSS-CULTURAL MINISTRY INTERNSHIP

 A practicum occurring near the completion of study in which the student serves in the field under the guidance of a fieldwork supervisor and in cooperation with the Ministry Internship Coordinator.